ssgreg/journald/README.md

 # journald-send

 Package `journald` offers Go implementation of systemd Journal's native API for logging.
-Key features:
+Key features are:

 * based on connect-less socket
 * work with messages of any size
-* client can use any number of separation connection
+* client can use any number of separation connections

 ## Example